 A: The system that feeds the hungry is large and complex.
-For example, there are nearly 200 food pantries—mostly in churches—in Indianapolis alone.
-Indy Hunger Network believes that by working together to make the system more efficient and effective it can dramatically reduce hunger.
+For example, there are nearly 200 food pantries in Indianapolis alone.
+Indy Hunger Network believes that working together to make the system more efficient and effective will reduce hunger.

 Q: What does Indy Hunger Network do?